UMassCDS/ds4cg2019-mapc/README.md

 DS4CG MAPC

-This file describes the process of creating targets for the MAPC reweighting procedure.
+This file describes the process of creating targets and executing the algorithm for the MAPC reweighting procedure.

 The target tables should be entered into the file "reweighting_config.json".
 The format of the file can be understood from the following example: